astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: apparently list of list of float?*, *default: [[0.0,0.0]]*,
    Dispersion x/y at the considered wavelength in pixel.
 Must be the same size than ``Transmittance``.
 In HarmoniSCAO_1 first the default and the thing given are not even the same shape but on top the default breaks the must be the same size as the transmitance...
+Also sorry for my ignorance: dispersion of what?
+Isn't this maybe redundant with `SpotFWHM` ?

 .. option:: Dark